W. Fox McKeithen: Early life and education

-McKeithen was born in rural Columbia, Louisiana to John Julian McKeithen and the former Marjorie Howell Funderburk.
+McKeithen was born in rural Columbia, Louisiana, to John Julian McKeithen and the former Marjorie Howell Funderburk.
 According to his tombstone, he was named for two World War II heroes, Walter Bennett and Elmer Fox.
 He graduated as class president in 1964 from Caldwell Parish High School, the same month in which his father was inaugurated as governor of Louisiana.
 One of his classmates was future associate justice of the Louisiana Supreme Court, Chet D. Traylor.
 McKeithen attended Louisiana Tech University in Ruston in Lincoln Parish to obtain a bachelor's degree in history and social studies.

 After graduating from Louisiana Tech, McKeithen returned to Caldwell Parish High School, located off U.S. Route 165, as a civics teacher and coach.
 He also established three businesses in Caldwell Parish.

 Democrat for secretary of state, 1987

 Republican for Secretary of State, 1991

-In the summer of 1989, McKeithen switched to the Republican Party, whose chairman, William "Billy" Nungesser, had courted him for a possible 1990 campaign for the United States Senate against the Democrat J. Bennett Johnston, Jr. Upon making the party switch, the GOP helped McKeithen pay off $400,000 in campaign debts.
+In the summer of 1989, McKeithen switched to the Republican Party, whose chairman, Billy Nungesser Sr., had courted him for a possible 1990 campaign for the United States Senate against the Democrat J. Bennett Johnston, Jr. Upon making the party switch, the GOP helped McKeithen pay off $400,000 in campaign debts.

 In subsequent elections, McKeithen was often endorsed by Democrats and worked well with members from both parties.
 His folksy manner meant that he was generally popular with voters despite adopting such unpopular positions as raising the pay of elected state officials.

 Death

-McKeithen resigned as secretary of state on July 15, 2005, and died just a few hours later.
-He left his state pension to his widow, Yvonne Y. McKeithen.
+Five months after suffering a paralyzing injury, McKeithen died on July 15, 2005—just hours after submitting his resignation as Secretary of State.
+He left his state pension to his wife, Yvonne Y. McKeithen.